Scite.ai

 In short

-Scite.ai — AI research platform using Smart Citations to verify evidence across 280M+ articles.
-Best for Researchers conducting systematic reviews and meta-analyses, PhD students evaluating literature for dissertations, Grant writers verifying supporting/contrasting evidence.
+Scite.ai — AI research assistant that classifies citations as supporting or contrasting across 300M+ sources.
+Best for Researchers conducting systematic reviews and meta-analyses, PhD students evaluating literature and building evidence-based arguments, Grant writers verifying cited findings and tracing research lineage.
 Free to start; paid plans from $20/mo.

 What's new in Scite.ai